 No. 14: More Elegant, Formal, and French Inspired Than the Earthy Quartz in Our Last Kitchen

-No. 15: Imparts a Classic Look Which Works With a Variety of Kitchen Design Styles
+No. 15: Imparts a Classic Look For a Variety of Kitchen Design Styles

-How do I know Viatera Minuet quartz works well with other kitchen designs?
-Because my sister Jo chose it for her more modern kitchen with its wraparound raised bar counter, and it looks great!
-Let’s tour Jo’s kitchen.
+How can I be confident Viatera Minuet quartz works well with other kitchen designs?
+Because my sister Jo chose it for her modern classic kitchen with its wraparound raised bar counter.

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.